 This definition, and its supplementary material, is meant to be foundational; we hope a shared understanding can be a stepping stone to systemic change.
 This document is, of course, not exhaustive.

 Thank you to the many members who lent their expertise to the collaborative and review of this definition, including:

 - Attendees of the first and second research summits hosted by NIRSA, NASPA, and ACHA

 - The working group who continued this conversation after the second research summit and led the drafting and review process:

-- Gina Abrams, Director of Research and Program Evaluation, International Institute for Restorative Practices
+- Gina Abrams, Director of Research and Program Evaluation/Associate Professor, International Institute for Restorative Practices

-- Stacy Andes, Director of Well-being Assessment/ Director of Well-being, Villanova University
+- Stacy Andes, Director of Health Promotion, Villanova University

 - Nicole Brocato, Director of the Wellbeing Assessment Study, Wake Forest University

 - All the boards, wellbeing-focused work groups and task forces, and others from the signatory associations who contributed to the feedback and review process

 - All who attended feedback sessions at conferences and events, providing insight, questions, and ideas